Atinary-technologies/phoenics/README.md

 - `general`.
 It contains hyperparameter choices that will affect the performance of Phoenics.
 The whole list of hyperparameters and their default values are available at `src/phoenics/utilities/defaults.py`.
 An important hyperparameter (type) is:
     - `sampling_strategies` (int): Number of acquisition functions as per the Phoenics framework.
 By default, *n* sampling strategies are sampled evenly across the interval [-1, 1], i.e. `lambdas = np.linspace(-1, 1, n)`.

 - `parameters`.
 It characterizes the parameters that are to be optimized.
 Phoenics only supports continuous parameters.
-For problems with categorical, discrete and/or categorical parameters we refer the user to the [Gryffin github](https://github.com/Atinary-technologies/gryffin) repositoryi [2].
+For problems with categorical, discrete and/or continuous parameters we refer the user to the [Gryffin github](https://github.com/Atinary-technologies/gryffin) repository [2].
 Continuous parameters are characterized with a number of attributes.
     - `high` (float): The parameter is upper bounded by this value.
     - `low` (float): The parameter is lower bounded by this value.
     - `size` (int): It enables the possibility to define a number of parameters with the same characteristics (i.e., `high` and `low` hyperparameter values) at once.